vinicentus/uplink_dart/README.md

 # storj.dart
 Dart wrapper for the Uplink (Storj) GO library

-This repository relies on you to compile a verision of [uplink-c](https://github.com/storj/uplink-c)
+This repository currently relies on you to compile a verision of [uplink-c](https://github.com/storj/uplink-c)

-General steps:
-1. install go
-2. clone uplink-c to a directory of your choice
-3. `run go build -o libuplinkc.so -buildmode=c-shared`
-4. for building on windows, see https://github.com/storj-thirdparty/uplink-python#initial-set-up-important
-5. Copy the resulting binary (libuplinkc.so) to this directory (inside storj.dart repository)
-6. copy over libuplinkc.h, uplink_definitions.h, uplink_compat.h, if you want to generate bindings based on them.

 TODO: Put a short description of the package here that helps potential users know whether this package might be useful for them.